pricewaiter/docs/_widget/onButtonClick.md

 {% highlight javascript %}
 var PriceWaiterOptions = {
-    // Not shown: apiKey and other required options
+    // Not shown: other required options
     onButtonClick: function(PriceWaiter, platformOnButtonClick) {
         // Your custom function(s) here
         if (!$('.i-agree').is(':checked')) {